jakuboss19/personal-chatbot/README.md

 Passages

-Other specified fields
+Other specified fields:

-Case-Sensitive search: Users can choose whether or not searches should be case-sensitive
+- Case-Sensitive search: Users can choose whether or not searches should be case-sensitive

 # Expected output for command-line version